Codgic/codgic-web-legacy/README.md

 ## Deployment
 - Requirements:
     * PHP 7.0
+    * php-bcmath
     * composer
-    * php-bcmath
+    * msgpack
+- Run `apt install php-bcmath` to install bcmath required by php ACME lib.
+- Run `pecl install msgpack` to install MessagePack extension.
-- Run `composer.phar install` on the project root.
+- Run `composer.phar install` on the project root to install prerequisites.
 - Make sure your web server follows symlinks.
+- Copy the whole project to wherever you want, and set WebRoot to the `web` directory.
-- The local daemon can be found [HERE](https://github.com/CDFLS/cwoj_daemon).
+- The local daemon can be found [HERE](https://github.com/CDFLS/ParallelDaemon).
 - Deployment Guide for CWOJ 0.x could be found in the [Wiki](https://github.com/CDFLS/CWOJ/wiki) section.
+The latest development guide will be published later.

 ## Credits
 - CWOJ is mainly based on [Bashu OnlineJudge](https://github.com/593141477/bashu-onlinejudge).